-Introductory APR: The interest rate that's applied toward your balance transfer amount and any purchases during the initial period of card ownership (usually 12 to 21 months).
+Introductory APR: The interest rate that's applied toward your balance transfer amount and any purchases during an initial period of card ownership (usually 12 to 21 months).

 Standard APR: The interest rate applied toward balances and purchases after the introductory period ends.

-Introductory balance transfer fee: The fee charged on a balance transfer during the initial period of card ownership.
+Introductory balance transfer fee: The fee charged on balance transfers during the initial period of card ownership.

-Standard balance transfer fee: The fee charged on a balance after the introductory period ends.
+Standard balance transfer fee: The fee charged on balance transfers after the introductory period ends.